ANALYSIS | Why Ottawa's LRT inquiry holds lessons for Metrolinx and the GTA | CBC News

 The inquiry heard from "super consultant" Brian Guest, who had worked behind the scenes in political roles — including on now-former Ottawa mayor Jim Watson's transition team — and was a key player in the city's rail office and later with Metrolinx.

-Guest was not an engineer, nor did he have any experience in P3s.
+Guest was not an engineer, nor did he have any experience in public-private funding.
 Yet the inquiry established that he was behind many "innovations" in the bidding phase.

 Guest thought to have bidders submit a price under an "affordability cap" or risk disqualification — a move he says was also used on Eglinton Crosstown and Finch West.